nevermorexx/2018/README.md

 I set this project as public, everyone is welcome to share any thoughts.

 basic road map
 * **2018-2020**(age 26-28 2 years) Learn diffent industrial-level technologies.
-Including web, back-end, iOS, machine learning, etc. Do some prof of concept through some simple/small size projects.
+Including web, back-end, iOS, machine learning, etc. Do some proof of concept through some simple/small size projects.
 * **2020-2024**(age 28-32 4 years) Have a systematic view of tech stacks.
 Qualified to be a senior software engineer.
 Start to rolling out some commersial-level projects to see where it goes.
 * **2024-2032** (age 32-40 8 years) Have a successful commersial project launching.
 Earning adequate money for family.
 * **2032-forward** (age 40+) Make dream projects come true regardless of profits.
 Mainly use technology to help others and make a real contribution to part of this society.